Our mission is:

 - To keep our team, employees and volunteers, and the public safe we ask that anyone coming to the facility in person maintains a safe distance from other people; anyone entering the Admissions Center is asked to wait outside if there is another member of the public receiving assistance.

-We are going to ask anyone who finds friendly stray pets to consider holding them temporarily while trying to find their owner.
+We are asking anyone who finds friendly stray pets to consider holding them temporarily while trying to find their owner.
 Pets typically stay close to home when they go missing.
 If you are willing to hold the pet for the owner, you must complete a found pet report with DAS within 24 hours of finding a pet.
 Finders can use the following resources to help lost pets:

 - Look for any identification on the pet, including phone number, address and/or a Collier County Rabies/License Tag